KaganCanSit/microsoft-365-docs-pr.tr-TR/microsoft-365/security/defender-endpoint/enable-network-protection.md

 ## <a name="enable-network-protection"></a>Ağ korumasını etkinleştirme

-Şu yöntemlerden herhangi birini kullanarak ağ korumasını etkinleştirin:
+Aşağıdaki yöntemlerden herhangi birini kullanarak ağ korumasını etkinleştirin:

 - [PowerShell](#powershell)
 - [Mobil Cihaz Yönetimi (MDM)](#mobile-device-management-mdm)